Mount Ebal: Biblical account

 In the Biblical narrative, the terebinth, seemingly next to the sanctuary, was evidently in existence as early as the time of the Patriarchs, as Jacob is described in the Book of Genesis as having buried the idols of strange gods (belonging to his uncle Laban) beneath it.
 According to a midrash, one of these idols, in the shape of a dove, was later recovered by the Samaritans, and used in their worship on Mount Gerizim.

 Archaeology

 Mount Ebal site (Northern el-Burnat)

 In 1980, a structure on Mount Ebal was discovered by Israeli archaeologist Adam Zertal during the Manasseh Hill Country Survey.
 The University of Haifa and the Israel Exploration Society excavated the structure over eight seasons from 1982 to 1989, and uncovered scarabs, seals, and animal bones dating to the Iron Age I period.
 Today, most archeologists agree that the structure was a site of an early Israelite cultic activity.
 Zertal suggested that the structure was possibly the altar described in the Book of Joshua as where Joshua built an altar to Yahweh and renewed the Covenant in a large ceremony.
-This identification is controversial and has been disputed by a number of archaeologists.
+This identification has been disputed by a number of archaeologists.

-In February 2021 a portion of the site was destroyed by the Palestinian Authority and the stones were ground up and used to pave a nearby road.
+In February 2021 a portion of the site was destroyed by the Palestinian Authority and the stones were ground up and used to pave the road.